FBW23/dev-profile/TASK1.md

 ## Secret Mission #1 - Get the form to the president...

-Create a mini React app where we can create a developer profile.
+Create a mini React app where we can setup a developer profile.

-The profile for now should just contain these fields:
+The profile form for now should just contain these fields:
 - firstname
 - lastname
 - email